Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Numerical experiments

-Figure \ref{fig:model_performance_vs_T} shows the effect of depth in the $\mathsf{LCA}$ embedding in aiding model performance on the multi-modal ICL task.
-Notably, despite the asymptotic presentation of Theorems \ref{thm:one_param_optimal} and \ref{thm:two_param_optimal}, we observe exceptional performance at moderate depth as anticipated by the geometric-rate error decay \eqref{eq:limit_error}.
+In Figure~\ref{fig:numerics_combined} (\textbf{Left}), we observe the failure of the single-layer LSA model proved in Theorem \ref{thm:failure_LSA}.
+In contrast, LCA-based models achieve error rates which are several orders of magnitude smaller as ${L_{\rm te}}$ grows.
+Figure~\ref{fig:numerics_combined} (\textbf{Right}) shows the effect of depth in the $\mathsf{LCA}_T$ embedding, \eqref{eq:LSA_LCA_model}, in aiding model performance on the multi-modal ICL task.
+Despite the asymptotic frameworks in Theorems \ref{thm:one_param_optimal} and \ref{thm:two_param_optimal}, we observe exceptional performance at moderate depth as anticipated by the geometric-rate error decay $e(\alpha)$ discussed at the end of Section~\ref{sec:main_results}.